harroo/Blitzbit/README.md

 client.SendT(packetId, "Declare or use a string maybe?");
 ```

-Note.
+**Note.**
-: It is wise to declare the `BlitClient` without connection arguments.
+It is wise to declare the `BlitClient` without connection arguments.
-: Instead one should do the following:
+Instead one should do the following:

 ```cs
 BlitClient client = new BlitClient();